The perils of start codes

 It’s indeed highly unlikely that an arithmetic encoder should produce such a low-entropy sequence.
 Thus, a parser looking for this sequence in a raw H.264 input file can quickly split up the sequence into top-level units, without having to parse the contents of these units.

-Indeed, parsing the contents of these units is a lot more involved.
+Indeed, parsing the contents of these units is a more complex process.
 It requires several hundreds lines of code.
 It’s very hard to get right, and even harder to prove correct, or validate.
 We generally only do this work when we’re going to actually decode the stream.

 There’s a problem with start codes, though: they can’t work alone.